andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

-In the components that only receive `id`, `state` is accessed to get the relevant data.
+In the components that only receive `id` from the parent, `state` is accessed in `applyState`'s function resolver to get the specific `row`'s data.

 ```jsx
 const TableRow = props => <div />